Macrometacorp/docs/docs/photoniq/vwrs/configure-vwrs-edgeworker.md

 In the EdgeWorker, import the `VirtualWaitingRoom` class from the photoniq-vwrs-client using Node Package Manager (NPM).
 This integrates the VWRs with the EdgeWorker.
 For more information about Akamai EdgeWorkers, refer to [Akamai EdgeWorker Documentation](https://techdocs.akamai.com/edgeworkers/docs).

-## EdgeWorker requirements
+## EdgeWorker Requirements

-1. The VWRs EdgeWorker performs up to two sub-requests.
+- The VWRs EdgeWorker performs up to two sub-requests.
 Therefore, an Akamai EdgeWorker resource tier that allows at least two HTTP sub-requests on the onClientRequest event handler is needed.
 Refer to the [Akamai Resource tie limitations](https://techdocs.akamai.com/edgeworkers/docs/resource-tier-limitations) page for more information.

-2. The VWRs EdgeWorker uses Akamai's Property Manager user-defined variables.
+- The VWRs EdgeWorker uses Akamai's Property Manager user-defined variables.
 The maximum limit supported by Akamai EdgeWorkers is 1024 characters.
 VWRs uses about 350 of those characters.
 Refer to Akamai's [Request Object API](https://techdocs.akamai.com/edgeworkers/docs/request-object#setvariable) for more information.

 ## Install the PhotonIQ VWRs Client